Here Is A Quick Way To Freeze Dumplings Without Sticking

 Freezer burn causes dehydration and oxidation and it happens when the air reaches the food.
 The best way to prevent this is to ensure that your dumplings are not exposed to air.

-So, wrap them tightly in a Ziplock freezer bag, freezer-safe plastic container, or wrap them in extra layers of aluminum foil for additional protection.
+So, wrap them tightly in a Ziplock freezer bag, or freezer-safe plastic container, or wrap them in extra layers of aluminum foil for additional protection.
 When stored in the freezer, dumplings can last for up to 3 months and still taste fresh.

 Dumplings stored in the freezer can last for up to 3 months, and it still tastes fresh just as when they were made.